raymondBourges/agileTeam/README.md

 # Planning Poker
 Websocket for live planning poker sessions

+WARNING: Not works with Firefox at this time.
+Tested with Chrome.
 ## Use case
 The beatles want to choose the color of a submarine for the title of one of their songs.